Let’s get started!

 - If you have more than one Rachio 3 controller, more than one backflow preventer, or a pump, visit rachio.com/flow-advanced.

-The following Rachio Wireless Flow Meter installation instructions are intended only for underground installations in irrigation systems with 1-inch copper pipe.
-If your system uses a different pipe size and/or material, please visit rachio.com/flow for instructions tailored to your system.
+The following Rachio Wireless Flow Meter installation instructions are intended only for underground installations in irrigation systems with 1-inch Poly pipe.
+If your system uses a different pipe size and/or material, please visit rachio.com/flow for instructions tailored for your system.

 What you’ll need